webix-hub/docs/data/file_manager/events.md

 params:

-- ids - {string} the id of the target folder/file
+- id - {string} the id of the target folder

 returns: